Abduqodir7007/educrm-backend/README.md

 I started this project for the sake of learning new thing and becoming good backend developer.
 I am sure building is the most efficient way of learning.
+Current Date: 18.07.2025
+Project is not finished yet.

 ## 🚀 Features